Updated May 26, 2023

 #3 Utsava Beram

-As the Ugra Srinivasa idol often caused fire mishaps when used for processions, they could no longer use it for processions.
+The Ugra Srinivasa idol often caused fire mishaps when used for processions, so they could no longer use it.
 The devotees prayed to the Lord, asking him to give them a replacement or an alternative.
 The Lord then appeared in a dream of one of his followers and informed him about a different idol they could use in processions.
 The worshippers then discovered the Utsava Beram idol in the Seshachalam hills.
 Since its discovery, processions have employed the same idol to this date.

 #4 Bhoga Srinivasa

-Bhoga Srinivasa is a miniature silver idol of the Lord that is always next to the primary deity’s left foot.
+Bhoga Srinivasa is a miniature silver idol of the Lord, always next to the primary deity’s left foot.
 In 614 AD, Queen Samavai of the Pallava dynasty gave this idol to the temple.
 The idol usually sleeps on a golden bed while rocked in a silver cradle.
-The idol gets its name ‘Bhoga Srinivasa’ because it enjoys all material pleasures.
+The idol is named ‘Bhoga Srinivasa’ because it enjoys all material pleasures.

 #5 Koluvu Srinivasa

-Koluvu Srinivasa is the name of the guardian god who controls all operations of the temple, including the handling of finances of the temple.
+Koluvu Srinivasa is the name of the guardian god who controls all operations of the temple, including the handling of the temple’s finances.
 The idol is of five different metals.
 The statue, also known as Bali Beram, has a striking resemblance to Dhruva Bera.

 From a religious perspective, the Sri Venkateswara Temple in Tirumala is critical to the Hindus.
 The temple draws visitors and worshippers from all over the world each year.
 Devotees frequently feel blissful after visiting the temple since, according to ancient texts, Lord Vishnu transformed himself into stone to aid humanity in the Dark Ages.
 The temple is essential to the Andhra Pradesh government and the local community’s economy.
 Being the wealthiest temple in the world, it generates employment possibilities for thousands and serves as the sole source of income for many.